amsidhmicroservice/microservice/helm/devops/README.md

 ### Fluentd:
-   Get the password of elastic user and update the fluent/values/yaml file in order to start the fluentd helm upgrade --install fluentd-release bitnami/fluentd -f fluentd\values.yaml
+   Get the password of elastic user and update the fluent/values/yaml file in order to start the fluentd helm upgrade --install fluentd-release fluentd

 ### Redis Cache
   helm upgrade --install redis-release redis-cache-service-chart --namespace redis --create-namespace